 What is Michigan's statute of limitations for filing a medical malpractice lawsuit?

-Now, onto the specifics of Michigan’s statute of limitations in medical malpractice cases.
-The standard deadline is set by Michigan Compiled Laws section 600.5805(6), and it gives you two years to get your lawsuit filed in the state’s court system, starting from the date on which the alleged medical error was committed.
+Now, onto the specifics of Michigan's statute of limitations in medical malpractice cases.
+The standard deadline, in Michigan Compiled Laws section 600.5805(6), gives you two years to get your lawsuit filed in the state's court system, starting from the date when the alleged medical error was committed.

 But there is another Michigan law that could extend the filing deadline.
-Michigan Compiled Laws section 600.5838 says that a medical malpractice case must be filed within the standard two-year time period or “within six months after the plaintiff discovers or should have discovered the existence of the claim, whichever is later.”
-Keep in mind that if you are relying on this six-month rule, as the plaintiff you have the burden of proving that you did not discover -- and could not have reasonably discovered -- the existence of the claim.
+Michigan Compiled Laws section 600.5838a says that a medical malpractice case must be filed within the standard two-year time period or "within six months after the plaintiff discovers or should have discovered the existence of the claim, whichever is later."
+Keep in mind that if you are relying on this six-month rule, as the plaintiff you have the burden of proving that you did not discover—and could not have reasonably discovered—the existence of the claim.

 by: David Goguen, J.D.